 Unlike runners who may be called out for abandoning their base, the batter must continue to bat until the completion of her at-bat.
 If there is a mix-up in the count and the batter leaves the box to start towards, or even goes into her dugout for any reason (thinks it is strike three, thinks the fielder caught a foul fly ball), the rules allow the batter to be called back to the batter’s box with no penalty.

 The batter is entitled to one unobstructed swing at each pitch from the time it leaves the pitcher’s hand until it is completely passed home plate or is contacted by the catcher; this includes a pitch which hits the ground before reaching the plate.
+The batter need not show intent to contact the pitch.
+If the bat contacts the pitch, even if it is out of the batter’s hands, or the batter is attempting to avoid a pitch, or the pitch hits the knob only, it is considered a swing.
+If the batted ball satisfies the fair ball rule, signal fair ball.
 This seems simple enough but…a few plays to illustrate some anomalies which may occur.

 Play: the batter swings and misses the change-up; however, on her follow-through she contacts the ball which rolls into fair territory.